phalcon/documentation/docs/db-models-relationships.md

     echo $invoice->prd_name;
 }
 ```
-You can also add additional conditionals in the relationship:
+You can also add additional conditionals to the relationship:

 ```php